Metztli/mpv-buster-bp-metztli/README.md

 Simply build with command:

-dpkg-buildpackage -F -us -uc -jX -T binary-arch,binary-indep (where X above stands for number of CPU cores assigned to the task)
+dpkg-buildpackage -F -us -uc -jX -T binary-arch,binary-indep (where X stands for number of CPU cores assigned to the task)

 Huelmati [Enjoy]!